 |Hansen-C||5||Four 2.3 GHz 12-Core AMD Opteron 6176||48||512 GB||10 GigE||0.9|

-Hansen nodes run Red Hat Enterprise Linux 6 (RHEL6) and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
-Hansen also runs jobs for BoilerGrid whenever processor cores in it would otherwise be idle.
-The application of operating system patches occurs as security needs dictate.
-All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).
+Hansen nodes ran Red Hat Enterprise Linux 6 (RHEL6) and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
+Hansen also ran jobs for BoilerGrid whenever processor cores in it would otherwise be idle.